-In connection with the January 17, 2020 private placement, the Company issued 997,200 compensaton options to finders.
+In connection with the January 17, 2020 private placement, the Company issued 997,200 compensation options to finders.
 Each compensation option entitles the holder to purchase one common share at a price of \$0.05 per share until their expiry date on January 18, 2022.
 These compensation options were recorded at a value of \$25,758.
-The fair value of these compensation options was estimated using the Black-Scholes option pricing model and the value was recorded in contributed surplus and share issue costs reducing capital stock.
-The assumptions used for the valuation of these compensation options are as follows: expected life of two years; expected volatility of 93.8%; risk-free interest rate of 1.72%; and, dividend yield of nil.
+In connection with the August 26, 2020 private placement, the Company issued 1,755,000 compensation options to finders.
+Each compensation option entitles the holder to purchase one common share at a price of \$0.05 per share until their expiry date on August 26, 2022.
+These compensation option entitles the holder to purchase one common share at a price of \$0.055 per share until their expiry date on August 26, 2022.
+These compensation options were recorded at a value of \$66,500.
+The fair value of these compensation options was estimated using the Black-Scholes option pricing model and the values were recorded in contributed surplus and share issue costs reducing capital stock.
+The assumptions used for the valuation of these compensation options are as follows: expected life of two years; expected volatility of 90.5% to 93.8%; risk-free interest rate of 0.22% to 1.72%; and, dividend yield of nil.